cumulus-digital/banner-countdownclock/README.md

   Horizontal alignment of the clock within the element.
 Values equivalent to flexbox justify-content.
 * `clock-fontsize` (55px)
   Font size of the clock digits.
 Labels' font size adjusts automatically to 33% of this size.
+* `clock-lineheight` (1)
+  Line height of all clock text elements.
+* `clock-font-variant-numeric` (tabular-nums)
+  Specify the font variant for numbers.
+The default, "tabular-nums", attempts to use a fixed-width space for numbers similar to a monospace font if such a variant exists for the font in use.
 * `clock-color` (#fff)
   Text color of the clock digits and labels.
 * `clock-separator` (":")